bertverhees/semanticdatabase/README.md

 Release 0.0.1

-# A new way of modeling
+# An other way of modeling

 # The vocabulaire